sparkfun/SparkFun_LoRaSerial/docs/firmware_update.md

 *SAMD21 reset button*

 Open the LoRaSerial enclosure to expose the reset button.
 Connect the LoRaSerial to the computer over USB.
 Double-tap the reset button to enter bootloader mode.
+You should see the blue LED slowly pulse on/off.
 Now open the BOSSA GUI, select the Binary file you downloaded, select the COM port of the LoRaSerial device, and finally click 'Upload Binary'.